OpenTranslationBible/open-bible/en-GB/07.Judges/md/judges-09.md

 ## Judges 9:12

-Then the trees said to the vine, 'You, come and reign over us!'
+The trees then spoke to the vine, saying, 'You, come and reign over us!'

 ## Judges 9:13